gidavies/AlarmsIOTSimulator/README.md

 Optional (must be added in this order):
 - FalseImageURL: the URL to an image that can be used for a false positive event (i.e. no cause for concern).
 - TrueImageURL: the URL to an image that can be used for a true positive event (i.e. cause for concern).
-- EventInterval: the number of milliseconds to pause between each Event being published.
+- EventInterval: the number of milliseconds to pause between each event being published.
 Must be greater than 0.
 Default = 5000.
 - NumberDevices: the number of simulated devices to create.
 Each will have a random but fixed location.
 Default = 20.
-- MaxLat, MinLat, MaxLong, MinLong all define the boundaries of a geographic rectangle within which the device locations will be set.
-All 4 are needed if used, and each much be a decimal with 6 signficant places e.g. 53.024562.
+- MaxLat, MinLat, MaxLong, MinLong: Define the boundaries of a geographic rectangle within which the device locations will be set.
+All 4 are needed if used, and each must be a decimal with 6 significant places e.g. 53.024562.
 Default = a large rectangle covering most of England.
 - StatusWeighting: Must be more than 3, the higher the proportionally more green status alerts.
 Default = 10.

 You can also build a Docker image using the included Dockerfile such as: